imreszakal/volunteer-scheduler--google-sheets/README.md

 2. In the menu, click on "Tools"/"Script editor".
 3. Copy the code from "Code.gs" into the "Code.gs" editor.
 4. Save and give the function a name.
+5. In the "Data" worksheet, right-click on the image, select "Assign script..." and type the function name given in step 4.

 ## Usage
 1. Fill in your data on the "Data" worksheet.
-2. Click on the photo.
+2. Click on the image.

 ## Output